libpronet/libpronet/README.md

 1. GCC on Linux

-   To build the libraries you will need to have autoconf-2.65+ and automake-1.11+ installed appropriately in your system.
+   To build the libraries you will need to have autoconf-2.63+ and automake-1.11+ installed appropriately in your system.

+   On Ubuntu:
+   > apt-get install autoconf automake gcc g++ make

+   On CentOS:
+   > yum install autoconf automake gcc gcc-c++ make

    > cd build/linux-gcc-r/x86_64 (or "cd build/linux-gcc-r/x86")